The Gerwick Puppets

 and received a Masters in Art History from

 the University of Toronto, Ontario.
 He has been passionate about painting, history, classical music and dance throughout his life.
 He was an art teacher at Holliston High School in Mass. for nine years before entering puppetry full time.
 He is the recipient of the Northeast Region of Puppeteers of America's Artistic Achievement Award in 2008.
-He has been on the board of Puppeteers of America as chair of its Endowment Committee and is currently on the board of The Puppet Showplace in Brookline, Mass.
-Along with puppetry, he is dedicated to his painting where his work has been shown in galleries in Massachusetts.
+He has been on the board of Puppeteers of America as chair of its Endowment Committee and also on the board of The Puppet Showplace in Brookline, Mass.
+Along with puppetry, he is dedicated to his painting where his work has been shown in galleries in New England.

-Debbie grew up in northern New Hampshire,
+Debbie Costine grew up in New Hampshire,

 graduated from Plymouth State College,